【H1】Sustainability

 The residential district was formerly an area with a narrow one-way road where vehicles and people could barely pass each other and also had issues related to disaster prevention as fire trucks could not enter the area.

-In addition, although Roppongi 6-Chome Crossing is a place where inter-regional trunk roads become merge, only the tunnel on the south side had been developed and it was not connected on flat ground.
+In addition, although Roppongi 6-Chome Crossing is a place where inter-regional trunk roads merge, only the tunnel on the south side had been developed and it was not connected on flat ground.

 Before redevelopment After redevelopment